top of page

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, please see our Terms & Conditions page.

 In northern Maine on Mt.
 Desert Island, the town of Bar Harbor sits on Frenchman Bay.
 On any given day, the community is as likely to be shrouded in mist as glistening in sunlight.
 Both are magical.
-Our list of things to do in Bar Harbor will acquaint you with some of the many attractions and activities Bar Harbor, Maine has to offer.
+Our list of things to do in Bar Harbor will acquaint you with some of the many activities Bar Harbor, Maine has to offer.

 Bar Harbor is famous for its lobstering, yachting, and shipbuilding traditions as well as for being the gateway to Acadia National Park.
 For over two centuries, visitors have utilized Bar Harbor as a base to explore Acadia’s stunning ocean and mountain terrains.
 Hiking, biking, kayaking, rock climbing, carriage rides, cruises, and scenic drives draw people to the area.

 Back in town, Bar Harbor offers guests a different sort of vacation fun.
-There is a working port full of lobster boats and gleaming yachts.
+There is a working port full of lobster boats and pleasure yachts.
 Downtown is filled with a pleasing mix of taverns, bakeries, and boutiques.
 And, throughout the year there are concerts, markets, and festivals to enjoy.

 If you are wondering about things to do in Bar Harbor, read on.
 For more information on traveling to Bar Harbor, read our Bar Harbor 3 Day Itinerary and Restaurant Guide .